puppetlabs/puppet/README.rst

 administrative tasks (such as adding users, installing packages, and updating server configurations) based on a centralized specification.

-Documentation (and detailed install instructions) can be found online at the `Puppet Wiki`_.
+Documentation (and detailed install instructions) can be found online at the `Puppet Documentation`_ site.

+Additional documentation can also be found at the `Puppet Wiki`_.

 Installation
 ------------